River Avon Trail

 In Saltford you could stop at The Riverside Inn.
 Located near the marina the inn is in a great spot.
 You can sit outside in the garden area and watch the boats go by along this canalized section of the river near Keynsham.
 They also have a good menu and an attractive modern interior.
 You can find them at the Shallows with a postcode of BS31 3EZ for your sat navs.

 Further Information and Other Local Ideas

 At Eastville Park in Bristol you can pick up another popular riverside trail in the shape of the Frome Valley Walkway.
-This will take you along the River Frome to Old Sodbury in the Cotswolds, passing the historic Snuff Mills on the way.
+This will take you along the River Frome to Old Sodbury in the Cotswolds, passing the historic Snuff Mills and the historic village of Winterbourne on the way.

 On the outskirts of Bristol you will pass close to the museum at Willsbridge Mill.
 The photogenic 18th century mill has an interesting history and nice trails along the Siston Brook which feeds into the river.

 For more walking ideas in the area see the Gloucestershire Walks and Somerset Walks pages.